Żurrieq

-Żurrieq (Iż-Żurrieq [ɪzːʊˈrːɪːʔ]) is a town in the Southern Region of Malta.
-It is one of the oldest towns in the country, and it has a population of 11,823 inhabitants as of March 2014. Żurrieq is one of the 10 parishes to be documented in 1436 and it is dedicated to Saint Catherine.
+Żurrieq (Iż-Żurrieq [ɪzːʊˈrːɪːʔ]) is a town in the Western Region of Malta.
+It is one of the oldest towns in the country, and has a population of 11,823 inhabitants as of March 2014. Żurrieq is one of the 10 parishes to be documented in 1436 and is dedicated to Saint Catherine.
 The island of Filfla is administratively a part of the town.
 The town stretches from Nigret to Ħal Far.
-In old times the town was had a border with Żejtun.
+In old times the town had a border with Żejtun.
 The village of Qrendi used to be part of the parish of Żurrieq until 1618 when it was made into its own parish.

 Żurrieq is part of District 5 and votes for the local council every five years.
 The council is made up of nine members, one of them is the mayor.
-The present mayor of Żurrieq is Rita Grima.
-The parish archpriest being Rev. Daniel Cardona, helped by Rev. Raymond Cassar and Rev. Karm Camilleri.

 Main Landmarks

 One of the most popular landmarks is the Blue Grotto.
 Locally it is known as 'Il-Ħnejja' (the arch).
 It is known for the beautiful shades of blue under the arch.
 People can go into the arch by boarding a luzzu from Wied Iż-Żurrieq.

 Another popular landmark is the Xarolla Windmill.
 It is found in the limits of Żurrieq near Ħal Safi.
 It is one of the few restored Maltese windmills around the islands.
 During restorations, catacombs were found underneath the windmill.
 In front of the windmill is a small chapel dating to the time of the Knights dedicated to Saint Andrew.
 The chapel has also been restored.
 In the house of the archpriest one can find a small Punic tower which was built when Malta was under the control of the Phoenicians.
 There are also remains of a Roman tower near the remains of a chapel in tal-Baqqari.
 There are a number of churches and chapels in Żurrieq, among them the Parish Church of Saint Catherine and a medieval chapel dedicated to the Annunciation.

 Żurrieq is also known for its big feasts which are held in summer.
 The first one, which is dedicated to Our Lady of Mount Carmel, is celebrated on the third Sunday of July.
 The titular feast is held in the honour of Saint Catherine.
 The feast is held on the first Sunday of September.
 During both feasts the streets of the town is adorned with decorations.
 A week of masses and marches are held leading up to Sunday where the statue is carried around the town in a procession.
 Fireworks are also used throughout the week with a firework show on the eve of the feast.
 A feast of Saint Catherine is also held on the 25th of November as it is the liturgical feast of Saint Catherine.